sbk2k1/AI-converse/readme.md

-2 gen-ai talking on stuff
+2 gen-ai talking on stuffs